CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ### Diffuse Reflective and Refractive Objects

+Implemented materials like diffuse, specular with reflective and refractive surfaces.
+For diffuse, the given ray can bounce off the hemisphere covering the intersection point with equal probability.
+So, we sample a point on this hemisphere randomly and set the reflected ray direction to be so.
+For reflective surfaces, the ray bounces off the surface with with the same angle as the angle of incidence from the normal, i.e, angle of reflection should be the same as angle of incidence from the normal.
+For refractive surfaces, the ray passes through the point of intersection.
+But, due to total internal reflection, if the angle of incidence is less than critical angle, the surface behaves as a reflective surface and the ray reflects out.
+In the images below, you can see the spheres and cubes of different materials.
 <p float="left">
   <img src="/img/renders/myboxdl.png" height = "400" width = "400" />
   <img src="/img/renders/cornell1.png" height = "400" width = "400" />